Rohit-Ragmahale/CityWeather/README.md

 MOCK_ENVIRONMENT : App will use API responses from Mock files after adding this flag to DEBUG_SWIFT_ACTIVE_COMPILATION_CONDITIONS<br>

-ENABLE_SNAPSHOT_TEST : Application uses **iOSSnapshotTestCase** Device for snapshot testing is 'IPhone 14', to enable snapshot UI Unit test add this flag to DEBUG_SWIFT_ACTIVE_COMPILATION_CONDITIONS<br>

 WEATHER_FORECAST_DETAILS : This is feature flag control 'Detail Forecast' feature.
 This flag enabled in Debug, but won't be available in Release as this FF not added in Release-FeatureFlags.xcconfig.<br>

+ENABLE_SNAPSHOT_TEST : Application uses **iOSSnapshotTestCase** Device for snapshot testing is 'iPhone 14', to enable snapshot UI Unit test add this FF to DEBUG_SWIFT_ACTIVE_COMPILATION_CONDITIONS<br>

 ## Accessibility
 Application support Accessibility<br>